nikitavoloboev/data/productivity/flow/Routine.md

 - Moisturise face
 - Plan the day ahead of me if it is not planned already
 - Go to sleep before 11 pm ideally and wake up at the same time ideally

+## Weekly
+- Review period (Timing / Wakatime)
+	- see where I spent my time and what I should cut away and focus on and plan accordingly